mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 ## To do:

+- TODO: Remove the requirement for no positional arguments before verbs.
 - TODO: Add help message about response files.
 - TODO: Add support for including some free text in usage help: a short help prefix and a number of help footnotes.
 - TODO: Remove all strictly-speaking-unnecessary functionality from the Clio interface, move it to extension methods.